Where to stay outside of Yosemite National Park.

 One major plus of staying in Sonora is that the price of lodging will be much more affordable as compared to accommodations closer to Yosemite.

-Rooms include cable TV, coffee makers, and private bathrooms, with microwaves and mini-fridges available on request.
-Guests also have access to a 24-hour front desk and business center.
+Rooms are simple and cozy, featuring cable TV, coffee makers, and private bathrooms.
+Microwaves and mini-fridges are available on request, and the hotel also offers a 24-hour front desk and business center for added convenience.

 Tioga Pass Entrance (highway 120 from the east)